New Legg Mason CEO outlines plans for a turnaround

 “We are proof of the fact that this doesn’t happen overnight,” Sullivan said.

-In addition, Legg Mason on Wednesday named a new board member, Dennis Kass, the retired CEO of Prudential Financial Inc’s Jennison Associates money management unit.
+In addition, Legg Mason on Wednesday named a new board member, Dennis Kass, who retired last year as CEO of Prudential Financial Inc’s Jennison Associates money management unit.

 Choosing Sullivan signals that Legg Mason’s board is less inclined to make the sweeping changes that an outside candidate might have begun, analysts said.